thaapaniemi/unofficial-apix-api-reference-clients/README.md

 # Languages

-Following language implementations are available:
+Following partial implementations are available:
 * Python3
 * (Bash) Shell script with curl
+* perl5

 # Known issues
+* Only small subset of public methods are implemented

 # Contributing